 Flint Water On Paper

-Residue was a series of material experiments with Flint Water.
+Residue was a series of material experiments with contaminated Flint Water.
 The paper would be submerged for days, but coloration of the water did not translate a pigment to the paper.
 The pigment of the Flint Water was revealed by lightly sanding the paper.
 This became a mediation on material as content to examine the trauma of environmental injustice on the body politic.

 Flint, Michigan, once the industrial heart of America has now become an iconic symbol for the dissolve of the American Dream.
 Made famous through Michael Moore's 1989 documentary, "Roger & Me" for being the birthplace of General Motors and the destruction of a post-industrial city.
 Flint has continued to receive national media attention over the past twenty years as a city that has met its demise through arson, violence, urban flight, and the gross mismanagement of city officials.
 Growing up in Flint, Michigan, I pursued art as a youth to escape from the desolate environment of the collapsing auto industry.